 Yet, it’s not every online booking engine that will help you boost direct bookings.
 It is important that this tool be integrated into other hotel management systems, like the Channel Management and the Central Reservations Center.

-The booking engine, despite being the main entrance to the hotel website, can also be accessed by the traveler through different platforms, like a hotel chatbot.
+The booking engine, despite being the main entrance to the hotel website, can also be accessed by the traveler through different platforms, like a virtual assistant.
 You should have in mind that a big portion of your online traffic is through mobile.

 For this reason, make sure that your online booking engine is optimized for smartphones.